 - Earthling Day Spa – Another stalwart of the downtown spa scene, Earthling also houses a Pilates studio.

 - Woodhouse Day Spa – This luxurious spa across the Ravenel Bridge in Mt.
 Pleasant receives rave reviews.
-They have also recently opened a second area location in the new WestEdge development on the peninsula.
+They also have a second area location in the WestEdge development on the peninsula.

 Remember when two people love each other, anything can be romantic!
 And if you’re single this Valentine’s Day, why not pamper yourself?